hasselhuff/OverTheWire/Bandit/Bandit6/README.md

 ## Commands you may need to solve this level
-> ls, cd, cat, file, du, find
+> ls, cd, cat, file, du, find, grep

 -----------------